ApexCaptain/Koconut/README.md

 # Examples
 Let me give you a few examples for basic usage of this library.

-I only used [KoconutArray] as representative class.
+I've written only about [KoconutArray] as a representative class.
 ## Creation
-Creating a [KoconutArray] instance.
-There are three ways.
+To create a [KoconutArray] instance, you can do it in 3 different ways.
 1. Using `new` keyword.

+    Very traditional way.
+You can create a new instance from an iterable object or if it's ommitted you may have an empty array.
+In case of that, you'd better declare generic type explicitly.
     ```typescript
         import { KoconutArray } from 'koconut'